Fired Minneapolis cop accused of invoking

 Diedrich later received a 30-hour suspension without pay for several policy violations, including failing to report Weber's comments to his superiors.

 The police union later appealed Weber's termination, sending the matter to an arbitrator, who ended up siding with the department.
-A message left for the Federation president wasn't immediately returned on Thursday afternoon.
+A message left for the Police Officers Federation of Minneapolis president wasn't immediately returned on Thursday afternoon.

 Libor Jany • 612-673-4064